codewise/cw-record-task/README.md

 - returning average of last n samples collected by the recorded
 - returning average of samples collected in last n seconds

-There are a few rules guidelines regarding the solution:
+There are a few rules and guidelines regarding the solution:

 - Please implement the solution in java.
 - You may extend the project with any dependencies needed you need to complete the task in an optimal way.